pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 * Revise o quadro dos Advérbios.

-* Quando modificam o verbo, os advérbios servem como resposta a três
+* Quando modificam o verbo, os advérbios servem como resposta a três perguntas: How?
-perguntas: How?
 (Como), When?
 (Quando?) e Where?
 (Onde?):
 * Memorize o significado dos advérbios: hard (muito) e hardly (quase não).
 * O prefixo INTER significa "no meio de, entre".
 Ex: interlinear (entre linhas), international (entre nações).
 * O sufixo-less pode transformar substantivos em adjetivos e indica "falta de ou ausência de": useless (inútil), endless (sem fim).

 * O sufixo -ness converte um adjetivo em substantivo, indicando o estado em que algo se encontra.
 Ex: good (bom); goodness (bondade).
 * Cuidado!
 Every day (todos os dias) é um advérbio de frequência e everyday (cotidiano, diário, rotineiro) é um adjetivo.
 * Há inversão obrigatória da posição do verbo quando a frase começar com um dos advérbios "never, seldom, rarely" e as frases estiverem em um tempo verbal Perfect (perfeito), tiverem modais ou comparativos.
 * Há inversão obrigatória da posição do verbo quando a frase começar com um dos advérbios "scarce/y, hardly, barely, only" quando há uma sucessão de eventos no passado e para enfatizar quão importante é algo.
 * O Gerúndio é quando um verbo com a terminação ING é usado no papel de substantivo.
 Ex: She is tired of walking.
 (Ela está cansada de andar).
 * Os tópicos gramaticais são estudados para que se tenha um melhor entendimento do texto e a correta interpretação.
 * Outros tópicos importantes foram: significado e função de palavras.

 WOftA OC

 Dica da Ena: Procure conferir o gabarito somente depois de resolver as questões, pois assim será mais proveitoso.
 Vá então agora para a Lista de Questões no final da aula e comece por lá.
-Sucesso 1

-TEXTo 1
+Sucesso 1 TEXTo 1

-Auditor Fiscal de Tributos I - Tecnologia da Informação (TI) - Prefeitura de São
-Luís - MA - FCC - 2018
+Auditor Fiscal de Tributos I - Tecnologia da Informação (TI) - Prefeitura de SãoLuís - MA - FCC - 2018

 98. Considere o texto abaixo.

 "[AuditFile] is a great auditing tool and I love how I can log in while l'm at the client's office instead of worrying about checking out files like I did with the previous software I used."
 - Reviewer A

 "AuditFile rocks!
 I have the opportunity to look at a lot of accounting tools.
 The sign-up process for AuditFile is one ofthe easiest I have seen... it only takes a few minutes to be up and running!"
 - Reviewer B

 "AuditFile.com has been the best project management system we have used, allowing us to easily manage over 20 projects.
 Their integration of file management and progress reporting has made our practice more efficient.
-Additionally, the ability to track our target projects with their
-CRM tool has allowed us to dose more deals.
+Additionally, the ability to track our target projects with theirCRM tool has allowed us to dose more deals.
 Kevin and his team add tremendous value to our small practice."
 - Reviewer C

 "AuditFile.com has been amazing for our firm.
 It's not just a change in platform, but a change in the way we view our audit practice.
 We now have the reach and resources of firms several times our size.
 As a small firm who has had parts of their accounting practice in the doud for years it's been a goal ofours to move our audit practice to the doud for quite some time."
 - Reviewer D

 "AuditFile is a cloud-based audit solution that lets firms track and manage every aspect of the audit, review or compilation process.
-It's also working on integrating with major online accounting software solutions, so it's more than doing its part to bring audit into the same cloud- based, integrated, automated world that tax and accounting have been in for more than a decade."
+It's also working on integrating with major online accounting software solutions, so it's more than doing its part to bring audit into the same cloud-based, integrated, automated world that tax and accounting have been in for more than a decade."
 - Reviewer E

 (Adapted from: https://auditfile.com/}